axelarnetwork/axelar-core/cmd/axelarcli/docs/axelarcli_query_ethereum_deploy-gateway.md

 ```
       --gas-limit uint     Ethereum gas limit to use in the transaction (default value is 3000000).
 Set to 0 to estimate gas limit at the node. (default 3000000)
       --gas-price string   Ethereum gas price to use in the transaction.
-If falg is omitted (or value set to 0), the gas price will be suggested by the node (default "0")
+If flag is omitted (or value set to 0), the gas price will be suggested by the node (default "0")
       --height int         Use a specific height to query state at (this can error if the node is pruning state)
   -h, --help               help for deploy-gateway
       --indent             Add indent to JSON response